Crosscap states and duality of Ising field theory in two dimensions: IV. Ising conformal crosscap states

 have the following non-vanishing overlaps with the crosscap states:

-where the calculation is similar to the lattice case (see Sec.~\ref{sec:lattice-ovlp-excited-SM}).
-This is the continuum counterpart of the lattice crosscap overlaps in Eq.~\eqref{eq:cross-latt-ovlp-SM}.
-In the off-critical region, where $h\neq 1$ ($s_1\neq 0$), finite-size corrections are present.
+where the calculation is similar to the lattice case (see Sec.~III C).
+This is the continuum counterpart of the lattice crosscap overlaps in Eq.~\eqref{eq:cross-latt-ovlp-standard-SM}.
+However, we note that in the off-critical region of the lattice model ($h\neq 1$), finite-size corrections are present, unlike the critical point ($h = 1$) where finite-size corrections are absent.

-With the above crosscap overlap, one can expand the crosscap state $|\mathcal{C}_\pm\rangle$ in the eigenbasis of the Ising CFT with the thermal perturbation:
+In summary, we have the expansion of the crosscap state $|\mathcal{C}_\pm\rangle$ in the eigenbasis of the Ising CFT with the thermal perturbation:

+where $\Theta (s_1)$ has been defined in Eq.~\eqref{eq:Theta-s-SM}.
+More specifically, the squared norms of the crosscap overlaps take the simple form,